vmware-tanzu-labs/educates-training-platform/docs/getting-started/workshop-templates.md

 Custom workshop base image
 --------------------------

-The default workshop template uses an OCI image artefact to package up the workshop content files.
+The default workshop template uses an OCI image artifact to package up the workshop content files.
 This is overlayed on top of the standard base workshop image, or one of the alternatives provided with Educates.
 A typical configuration for this which would be found in the `resources/workshop.yaml` file would be:

 ```yaml
 spec: